HomeFor Partners & FamiliesYour husband just left the military and is lost.

 The most effective transition support for veterans tends to be peer-based and identity-forward: programs and coaches who understand the culture of service, who speak the language, and who don't pathologise the warrior identity in the process of helping him build something new.

-What veterans in transition typically need is not therapy in the conventional sense, but rather: a new container for brotherhood, a way to transfer the discipline and capability of service into civilian purpose, and often a structured process for integrating what happened over there.
-Retreats that bring veterans together in physically demanding and ceremonially meaningful containers have shown extraordinary results — not because they fix what's broken, but because they honour what was real while building a bridge to what's next.
+What veterans in transition often need, alongside any clinical support, includes a new container for brotherhood, a way to transfer the discipline and capability of service into civilian purpose, and a structured process for integrating what happened.
+Retreats that bring veterans together in physically demanding and ceremonially meaningful containers have shown meaningful results, not because they replace clinical care, but because they honour what was real while building a bridge to what's next.

 Coaches & programs that can help